(Universal) 120-277VAC, 50/60Hz

 - Meets or exceeds all NEC, IBC, and Life Safety Code Emergency Lighting Requirements

-- Rated or use in Plenum, Damp Location, Recessed Type IC, and Enclosed and Gasketed Fixtures
+- Suitable for use in Damp Location, Recessed Type IC, and Enclosed and Gasketed Luminaires

 - RoHS Compliant